NorthernRealities/QLColorCode/ReadMe.txt

 using the Highlight library: <http://www.andre-simon.de/index.html>

 To install the plugin, just drag it to /Library/QuickLook or ~/Library/QuickLook.
 You may need to create that folder if it doesn't already exist.
+This requires the program highlight to be installed under the /usr/local directory (the command 'which highlight' should return /usr/local/bin/highlight).
+The easiest way to do this is to use the brew package manager (http://brew.sh):
+$ brew update
+$ brew install highlight
+The first command updates the package information.
+If you installed brew a while before it may download an old version of highlight.
+The next version command installs highlight and any packages it needs.
+If highlight is already installed then run the following after updating the package information:
+$ brew upgrade highlight

 If you want to configure QLColorCode, there are several "defaults" commands that could be useful: